SeungheonOh/PyAPL/README.md

 Famous [Conways' Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is implemented in PyAPL as `Example_GameOfLife.py` as an example.
 Again, it is pretty slow: each generations takes `~ 0.1 Seconds`.
 But, nothing can be done.

+Other simple examples, like Average of an array, can be found on APL wiki, then be translated into PyAPL.

+## Tests
+Some test cases are provided in `test_APL.py` with some array operations and type checkings.
+Sadly, did not have enough time to generate longer test cases, but it will do the job for now.